Java-OS/Example-Modules/05-apache-tomcat/README.md

         at java.base/java.lang.Thread.run(Thread.java:1583)
 ```

-I can not use this solution:  [StackOverflow Question](https://stackoverflow.com/questions/78527981/tomcat-jpms-error-jakarta-security-auth-message).
+I can not use `#Naman` solution:  [StackOverflow Question](https://stackoverflow.com/questions/78527981/tomcat-jpms-error-jakarta-security-auth-message).
 Should i modify Jos `init` program any for tomcat ?!